Creamy Vegan Mac and Cheese (Gluten-Free & Nut-Free)

 The secret to that yummy cheesy flavor?
 Nutritional yeast and a hint of mustard, all brought together with a sprinkle of smoked paprika and turmeric for that perfect golden hue.
 A splash of lemon juice adds a zesty kick, while salt and black pepper bring everything together.

-If you’re vegan, on a gluten-free diet, or just looking to add more veggies to your diet, this mac n cheese recipe is a must-add to your weekly menu.
-It’s easy to make, incredibly satisfying, and oh-so-delicious!
-You won’t miss the dairy or gluten one bit!
+If you're vegan, on a gluten-free diet, or just looking to add more veggies to your diet, this mac and cheese recipe is a must-add to your weekly menu.
+It's easy to make, incredibly satisfying, and oh-so-delicious!
+You won't miss the dairy or gluten one bit!

 Why You’ll Love This Gluten-Free Mac and Cheese Recipe